Mattmlm/Parking-Reservation/README.md

 ## Further Polish Items

+- Add the ability to search the map for the place you want to reserve a parking spot
 - Fix duplicate pins
 - Update and refresh map data according to reservations, etc.
 - After reserving, reserved spot should be highlighted as a special pin